 Texts are recorded for quality assurance and statistical purposes.
-Any information shared with our responders through CSPS is kept confidential.
+Any information shared with our responders through Talk Suicide is kept confidential.
 We do not share your information with any third parties unless sharing it with emergency services for your safety.

-We haven’t come across any providers that say CSC.
+We haven’t come across any providers that say Talk Suicide.
 Some may display Text message: Short Code Programs, while others show nothing.
 If this is a concern, please reach out to your cell phone provider for confirmation.

 Sometimes, during high demand, it may take a while to connect.
 You can usually expect to wait just a few minutes to connect to a responder, but if we are very busy the wait can be up to half an hour.
 If you or someone you know are in immediate danger, please call 911.

-The KCR Community Resources Crisis Line is happy to partner with the Canada Suicide Prevention Service (CSPS) to improve the wellness of children, youth, and adults in the Central Okanagan and beyond.
+The KCR Community Resources Crisis Line is happy to partner with Talk Suicide (formerly the Canadian Suicide Prevention Service) to improve the wellness of children, youth, and adults in the Central Okanagan and beyond.
 Funding for the texting service is provided to KCR Community Resources by the KGH Foundation Kiwanis Legacy Fund.